mrciolino/wiki-backup/timeline.md

 -
 -
 - The party enters a wing of the library where all of the books and shelves are giant sized.
-- Spoops uses his ring to increase in size.
+- Spoops uses his ring to increase in size so thst he would be closer in size to the scale of the shelves and books.
+The rest of the party ride into the room atop Spoops.
--
+- Within this room are demons and worshipers of Shar both riding chariots into battle against each other.
 - The party proceed to the final section guided by Adalynn.
 Breezy-E wandered off and was left behind.
 - Breezy-E enters a new room and encounters Athin.
 They proceed together to the next section.
 -